 The fair value for total share options granted to directors and employees were amounted to HK\$7,175,000 and HK\$10,095,000 respectively and was calculated using the Binomial option pricing model by Stirling Appraisals Limited.
-The weighted average remaining contractual life of the share option outstanding at 31 December 2011 was 4.58 years.
+The weighted average remaining contractual life of the share option outstanding at 31 December 2012 was 3.58 years (2011: 4.58 years).